-The main purpose of an inverter is to ‘invert’ or translate the DC power coming from the solar panels to 110V AC power so that your RV can use it.
-Simply connect the RV battery to the lugs of the solar inverter and connect it further to the AC appliances.
+The main purpose is to ‘invert’ or translate the DC power coming from the solar panels to 110V AC power so that your RV can use it.
+Next, connect the RV battery to the lugs of the solar inverter and connect it further to the AC appliances.
 Once the setup is complete, you can power all your devices, including the RV refrigerator, TV, and microwave.

-Knowledge about proper wiring is imperative, but it’s also necessary to have a good idea about the components of the RV solar power system.
+Knowledge about proper wiring is imperative, but it’s also necessary to have a good idea about the RV solar power system components.
 To help you thoroughly understand the solar power setup, we discuss solar controllers and lead-acid batteries and their work in the following section.

 Solar Charge Controller

 A solar charge controller, or regulator, is a unit that sits between the RV solar panel and battery pack.
 It oversees the flow of charge to the battery in the solar setup and prevents the battery from overcharging.
 Most 100 watt solar panels rated for 12v put out about 16V to 20V, which can damage a battery if there’s no battery monitor in place during the charging process.